Guard rail (rail transport): Switches

-Guard rails may be incorporated in switches, where they serve to prevent derailments caused by a train's wheels passing through the wrong side of the frog (the point where the straight and diverging rails cross).
-Guard rails in this case are typically bolted to the traffic rails on each end, with a clamp placed towards the center to prevent movement.
+Check rails may be incorporated in switches, where they serve to prevent derailments caused by a train's wheels passing through the wrong side of the frog (the point where the straight and diverging rails cross).
+Check rails in this case are typically bolted to the traffic rails on each end, with a clamp placed towards the center to prevent movement.